 The first time an individual is eligible to enroll in a group’s benefits programs.
-During this period, the individual’s medical history is not subject to review.
-Once enrolled, however, pre-existing condition exclusionary periods may apply.

 Any medical care that you receive for a medical condition.
 Some examples include being prescribed medication, visits to the doctor, and therapy for a mental health problem.